Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5

 \abstract {Ultracompact Galactic binary systems emit low-frequency gravitational waves in the mHz regime.
-The emission of gravitational waves is causing these systems to lose angular momentum, which is detectable by observing the decay of the orbital period of the system.
-The system ZTFJ213056.71+442046.5 (ZTF\,J2130) is an ultracompact binary with a period of 39.3401(1) minutes consisting of a Roche lobe-filling hot subdwarf and a white dwarf companion.
-It has an apparent brightness of $G=15.3$\,mag.} {We attempt to measure the orbital decay rate $\dot{P}$ caused by gravitational wave emission of ZTF\,J2130 and predict the expected gravitational wave signal for {\it LISA}.} {High-speed photometry was conducted using the \texttt{Finger-Lakes-Instrumentation Kepler KL4040FI} Complementary Metal Oxide Semiconductor (CMOS) camera, mounted to the 1.2-meter Oskar Lühning telescope at the Hamburg Observatory as well as the \texttt{Hamamatsu ORCA-Quest 2} qCMOS camera at the 1.23-meter telescope at the Centro Astronómico Hispano en Andalucía (CAHA) in Spain.
+The emission of gravitational waves causes these systems to lose angular momentum, which is detectable by observing the decay of the orbital period of the binary.
+The system ZTFJ213056.71+442046.5 (ZTF\,J2130) is an ultracompact binary with an orbital period of 39.34 minutes consisting of a Roche lobe-filling hot subdwarf and a white dwarf companion.} {We attempt to measure the orbital decay rate $\dot{P}$ caused by gravitational wave emission of ZTF\,J2130 and predict the expected gravitational wave signal for {\it LISA}.} {High-speed photometry was conducted using the \texttt{Finger-Lakes-Instrumentation Kepler KL4040FI} Complementary Metal Oxide Semiconductor (CMOS) camera, mounted to the 1.2-meter Oskar Lühning telescope at the Hamburg Observatory as well as the \texttt{Hamamatsu ORCA-Quest\,2} qCMOS camera at the 1.23-meter telescope at the Centro Astronómico Hispano en Andalucía (CAHA) in Spain.
 ZTF\,J2130 was observed on six nights between August 2024 and September 2025.
 The obtained lightcurves combined with previous high-cadence observations were used to conduct an $O-C$ timing analysis.
-Additionally, we employed the {\it LISA} data analysis tool {\sc ldasoft} to model the expected gravitational wave data.} {We measure a period change of $(-1.97\pm0.05)\times10^{-12}\,\mathrm{ss^{-1}}$.
-Assuming only gravitational wave emission, the period change was used to calculate a chirp mass of $(0.408\pm0.006)\,\mathrm{M_{\odot}}$.
-From {\sc ldasoft} we predict that {\it LISA} will be able to measure the chirp mass with an uncertainty of $\approx5\,\%$. } {This work measures the orbital decay with an uncertainty of only $\approx2\,\%$ and shows that modern (q)CMOS detectors are well suited to provide precise timing measurements, enabling the measurement of the orbital decay of compact Galactic binaries with high precision even with modest size telescopes.
+Additionally, we employed the {\it LISA} data analysis tool {\sc ldasoft} to model the expected gravitational wave data.} {We measure a rate of period change of $(-2.05\pm0.29)\times10^{-12}\,\mathrm{ss^{-1}}$.
+Assuming only gravitational wave emission, the rate of period change corresponds to a chirp mass of $(0.42\pm0.04)\,\mathrm{M_{\odot}}$.
+From {\sc ldasoft} we predict that {\it LISA} will be able to measure the chirp mass with an uncertainty of $\sim10\,\%$. } {This work measures the orbital decay with an uncertainty of $\approx14\,\%$ and shows that modern (q)CMOS detectors are well suited to provide precise timing measurements, enabling the measurement of the orbital decay of compact Galactic binaries with high precision even with modest size telescopes.
 The derived orbital decay is fully consistent with predictions from spectral and lightcurve modeling, although the masses are not known with sufficient precision to measure any deviation of the orbital decay from only gravitational waves.
 We show that future observations with {\it LISA} can potentially provide a deviation from only gravitational wave effects, e.g. due to accretion, if the effect is sufficiently large.}